gdonkers/castle_electronics/README.md

 ## Release Notes
 - There is no authentication or authorisation support.
 So admin and customer APIs are open to all.
 - There is no persistent storage.
 The server runs on in-memory H2 so all state is lost on restart
-- Duplicate deals can be added still
-- No guard against existing products in baskets or with deals when deleting products
-- Customer id will need come from somewhere else - the system does not generate one
+- Customer id will need to come from somewhere else - this service will not generate one